CS 420/594: Advanced Topics in Machine Intelligence

 Your grade will be based

-on a series of projects, in which you will conduct and
+on three or four projects, in which you will conduct and

 write up experiments using the software associated with Flake’s